-The Sub-Recipient shall comply with any Statement of Assurances incorporated as Attachment H
+The Sub-Recipient shall comply with any Statement of Assurances incorporated as Attachment H.

-IN WITNESS WHEREOF, the parties hereto have executed this Agreement.

-SUB-RECIPIENT: Alachua County Board of County Commissioners

-By: Marihilen Wheeler Apple and to Form

-Name and Title: Marihelen Wheeler, Chair Robert C Swain

-Date: - Attorney

-FID#59-60000501 Attorney

-If signing electronically: By providing this electronic signature, I am attesting that I understand that electronic signatures are legally binding and have the same meaning as handwritten signatures.
-I am also confirming that internal controls have been maintained, and that policies and procedures were properly followed to ensure the authenticity of the electronic signature.

-This statement is to certify that I confirm that this electronic signature is to be the legally binding equivalent of my handwritten signature and that the data on this form is accurate to the best of my knowledge.

-STATE OF FLORIDA DIVISION OF EMERGENCY MANAGEMENT

-By.
-Name and Title: Kevin Guthrie, Director Date:
+IN WITNESS WHEREOF, the parties hereto have executed th is Agreement.
+SUB-RECIPIENT: Alachua County Board of County Commissioners By: DocuSigned by: Name and Title: Marihelen Wheeler, Chair Robert (Swain Date: 274E045D4F99416 FID# 59-60000501 Attorney If signing electronically: By providing this electronic signature, I am attesting that I understand that electronic signatures are legally binding and have the same meaning as handw ritten signatures.
+I am also confirming that internal controls have been maintained, and that policies and pr rocedures were properly followed to ensure the authenticity of the electronic signature.
+This statement is to certify that I confirm that this electronic signature is to be the ne legally binding equivalent of my handwritten signature and that the data on this form is accurat te to the best of my knowledge.
+STATE OF FLORIDA DIVISION OF EMERGENCY MANAGEMENT By: Name and Title: Kevin Guthrie, Director Date: